torrejonv/teranode/docs/services/coinbase.md

 The Coinbase Service also tracks the maturity of the Coinbase UTXOs, ensuring that they are not spendable until they have matured.

 ### 2.1.
-Block Processing
+Block Processing and UTXO Splitting

 ![coinbase_process_block.svg](img%2Fplantuml%2Fcoinbase%2Fcoinbase_process_block.svg)

-1. The Coinbase Service subscribes to the Asset Service, which notifies the Coinbase Service when a new block is found.
+1. The Coinbase Service subscribes to the Blockchain Service, which notifies the Coinbase Service when a new block is found.

-2. The Coinbase Service then requests the block from the Asset Service.
+2. When notified of a new block, the Coinbase Service requests the block from the Blockchain Service.

+3. The Coinbase Service checks if the block already exists in its store.
+If it doesn't, it proceeds with processing.

+4. If the parent block is not known, the service initiates a catch-up process (detailed in section 2.2).

-3. The block is stored in the Coinbase Blockchain store.
+5. The block is stored in the Coinbase Blockchain store.

-4. The Coinbase Service then processes the Coinbase transaction, extracting the Coinbase UTXOs and storing them in the Coinbase store.
+6. The Coinbase Service processes the Coinbase transaction from the block:
+    - It extracts the Coinbase UTXOs and stores them in the `coinbase_utxos` table.
+    - Only P2PKH (Pay to Public Key Hash) outputs matching the service's address are processed.

-5. The Coinbase Service then checks if any prior Coinbase UTXOs have matured (typically after 100 blocks have been mined on top of a Coinbase Tx), and if so, it marks them as spendable.
+7. The service checks for UTXOs that have matured (typically after 100 blocks have been mined on top of a Coinbase Tx):
+    - Matured UTXOs are marked as processed in the `coinbase_utxos` table.
+    - These processed UTXOs are then split into smaller UTXOs to increase liquidity.

+8. The UTXO splitting process:
+    - For each matured UTXO, a new transaction is created.
+    - The UTXO is split into multiple smaller outputs, each typically 10,000,000 satoshis (0.1 BSV).
+    - Any remaining amount is added as an additional output.
+    - The new transaction is signed using the service's private key.

+9. The split transaction is then distributed to the network using the distributor component.

+10. After successful distribution, the new, smaller UTXOs are recorded in the `spendable_utxos` table.

+11. The service updates its internal balance, reflecting the newly available spendable UTXOs.

+12. If configured, the service monitors the number of spendable UTXOs and can send notifications (e.g., to a Slack channel) if it falls below a specified threshold.

+This process ensures that large Coinbase rewards are broken down into more manageable amounts, increasing the liquidity and usability of the funds for testing purposes.
+The splitting of UTXOs also helps in simulating a more realistic transaction environment for performance testing.

 ### 2.2.
 Catching Up on Missing Parent Blocks

-When a block parent is unknown by the Service, a catch up process is triggered.
-This process requests the missing blocks from the Asset Service, and processes them in order to ensure that the Coinbase UTXOs are tracked correctly.
+When a block's parent is unknown by the Service, a catch-up process is triggered.
+This process requests the missing blocks from the Blockchain Service and processes them in order to ensure that the Coinbase UTXOs are tracked correctly.

 ![coinbase_catchup.svg](img%2Fplantuml%2Fcoinbase%2Fcoinbase_catchup.svg)

 1. The Coinbase Service identifies the missing parent blocks.
 2. Each block is processed, in order, by the Coinbase Service.
 The storeBlock() function was already described in the previous section.

-### 2.2. gRPC Methods
+### 2.3. gRPC Methods

 The Coinbase Service offers a number of gRPC methods that can be used for miners to interact with the Coinbase Service.
 You can read more about them in the [gRPC Protobuf Definitions](#3-grpc-protobuf-definitions) section.

+- `Health: Checks the health status of the Coinbase Service.
+- `RequestFunds`: Allows requesting funds from the Coinbase Service.
+- `DistributeTransaction`: Distributes a transaction to the network.
+- `GetBalance`: Retrieves the current balance of spendable UTXOs.

 ## 3. gRPC Protobuf Definitions